michaelsauter/crane/README.md

 will be completely ignored, so their dependencies will also be excluded (unless they are also required by other non-excluded containers).

+Apart from excluding containers, it is also possible to limit the target to just one container or group with `--only` (or via `CRANE_ONLY`).
+The flag cannot be repeated.
+Containers outside the targets will not be considered by Crane then.

-This feature is experimental, which means it can be changed or even removed in every minor version update.
+Both features are experimental, which means they can be changed or even removed in every minor version update.